top of page

 My Reflections

-This project was filled with new and exciting learning opportunities.
+This research offered new and exciting learning opportunities.

-A lot of effort and time was spent developing ethical and considerate ways to minimize discomfort, hence many iterations of the Activity Cards
+• A lot of effort and time was spent developing ethical and considerate ways to minimize discomfort.